massem100/sugoifit-system/README.md

     - Activate  .\venv\scripts\activate on windows or source venv/bin/activate on MacOS or linux.
     - You should see (venv) at the start of your folder paths.
-    - Deactivate your virtual environment tyoe deactivate or .\venv\scripts\deactivate or source venv/bin/deactivate
+    - Deactivate your virtual environment type deactivate or .\venv\scripts\deactivate or source venv/bin/deactivate
-    - Remember to include your virtual environment folder, venv in your .gitignore file.
+    - Remember to include your virtual environment folder, venv, in your .gitignore file.

 ## Frontend